ubc-library-rc/AI_for_coding/content/1_Orientation.md

 - know how to access and engage with ChatGPT

 ## Where is ChatGPT?
-ChatGPT is a Large Language Model (LLM) that is available online.
+ChatGPT is a Large Language Model (LLM) that is <a href="https://chatgpt.com/" target="_blank">available online,/a>.
 Just like any website, you need to be connected to the internet to use it.

 ## Overview of what it means to “train a model”
 The library has a detailed <a href="https://ubc-library-rc.github.io/llm/" target="_blank">workshop about LLMs</a>, so for this workshop we are not going to get very technical.
 The very simplified version of training a model includes two steps: